rust-lang/rfcs/text/3723-static-function-argument-unpacking.md

 ### Sketch of Unpacking Structs

-It may be important to give this some thought before accepting any argument unpacking rules whatsover.
+It may be important to give this some thought before accepting any argument unpacking rules whatsoever.
 The reason is that *if* the unpacking of structs is seen as an actual future possibility, we wouldn't want to introduce rules that are incompatible.
-Importantly, the design space has some notable overlap with another future possibility described below: [fallible run-time unpacking](#dynamic-context-and-fallible-unpacking) of, e.g. `HashMap`s.
+Importantly, the design space has some notable overlap with another future possibility described below: [fallible run-time unpacking](#fallible-runtime-unpacking-of-dynamic-collections) of, e.g. `HashMap`s.

 The basic idea in unpacking structs could be to match the struct's field names with the called function's parameter names.
 Some rules can already be thought of:
 - If unpacking a struct with the exactly named fields, the order of the struct's fields vis-à-vis the arguments doesn't matter.
 Just pass the struct fields as the correspondingly named parameters.